oplS17projects/voxos/README.md

 ### Deliverable and Demonstration

-- At the end of the project we hope to have a playable level with sound effects and music
+- At the end of the project I hope to have a playable level with sound effects and music
 - The game will be interactive and playable

 ### Evaluation of Results

-- We are successful if we can manage to create a functional demo
+- I'm successful if there is a functional demo
-- A functional demo that includes player movement, environment interaction, and player interaction
+- A functional demo that includes player movement, and player interaction

 ## Architecture Diagram